keyashah059/attack-on-titan-racket-game/README.md

 # attack-on-titan-racket-game
-A simple attack on titan inspired RPG built in Racket to learn programming.
+An attack on titan inspired RPG built in Racket to learn programming.